ferranfg/mpl-publisher/readme.txt

 5. Android Amazon Kindle

 == Changelog ==

+= 2.3.0 =
+- Add "Book Subtitle" field to all formats
+- Update tabs disposition and move ISBN field to Meta tab
+- Tested up to PHP 8.1

 = 2.2.0 =
 - Added content validation before eBook generation.
 Validating content before generation ensures your eBook will contain no HTML errors and will be compatible with all EPUB checkers.